 Court fees concerning Small Claims procedure - Greece

-The main purpose of the European Small Claims Procedure is to simplify and accelerate the litigation of cross-border small claims in the European Union while reducing the costs of such procedures between Member States.
+The European Small Claims Procedure mainly aims to simplify and speed up cross-border small claims litigation in the European Union and cut the costs of these proceedings between Member States.

-In order to bring an action before the court which will be discussed in accordance with the European Small Claims Procedure, it is necessary to pay a court fee, which is calculated on a (small) percentage of the capital, the award of which is sought by the plaintiff.
-These fees shall be paid together with the filing of the claim.
+In order to file with the court a claim which will be heard in accordance with the European Small Claims Procedure, it is necessary that court fees be paid corresponding to a (small) percentage of the amount sought by the claimant.
+The fees must be paid upon filing the claim.

-In the event of failure to pay court fees in good time, the court shall have the discretion either (a) to set a time-limit for the claimant to provide proof of payment of the fee, or (b) to dismiss the application.
+If the court fees are not paid in time, the court has discretion to (a) set a deadline for the claimant to submit the relevant proof of payment of the fees; or (b) reject the claim.

-Usually court fees are paid in cash to a public fund.
-The judicial secretaries may explain the payment procedure to the interested parties.
-There is no (at present) possibility to pay court fees by means of a credit card or bank account.
+Court fees are usually paid in cash at a designated payment place.
+Registrars may explain the payment procedure to the interested parties.
+It is not possible (for the time being) to pay the court fees by credit card or through a bank account.

-The proof of payment of court fees by the State Treasury shall be appended to the file together with the application.
+The proof of payment of the court fees supplied by the place of payment is attached to the case file together with the claim.